What is mindfulness-based cognitive therapy (MBCT?)

 Mindfulness-based cognitive therapy (MBCT) draws upon mindfulness techniques such as meditation, mindful stretching and breathing exercises, with aspects of cognitive behavioural therapy, to support those with reoccurring depression.

 The UK National Institute of Clinical Excellence (NICE) has recently endorsed MBCT as an effective treatment for the relapse prevention of depression, however, it can be useful in supporting those with a wide range of mental health conditions.

 According to the Mental Health Foundation, evidence shows that MBCT can, on average, reduce the risk of relapse for people who experience recurrent depression by 43%.

 Mindfulness-Based Cognitive Therapy (MBCT) is a therapeutic approach that combines the idea of cognitive behavioural therapy with mindfulness practices.

-The practice of mindfulness allows you to pay close attention to the present moment, noting your thoughts, feelings and body sensations with an attitude of curiosity and non-judgement.
+The practise of mindfulness allows you to pay close attention to the present moment, noting your thoughts, feelings and body sensations with an attitude of curiosity and non-judgement.
 MBCT encourages people to become more aware of their internal thoughts in order to find stability, grounding and focus on present-moment awareness.